fylgja/site/src/components/utilpack/index.md

 <details class="faq-panel"><summary>Why are there no grid utils?</summary>

-Most grid solutions still rely on the older grid solution, like 12 columns, now we use CSS grid spec instead.<br>
+Most grid solutions still rely on the older grid solution, like 12 columns, but now via the CSS grid spec instead.<br>
-Its is considered a bad solution for handeling layouts, and creates a lot of 1 time uses, even with utilities.
+Its is considered a bad solution for handling layouts, and creates a lot of 1 time uses, even with utilities.

 If you really must rely on a utility class, we would advise to build your own.